Topological Invariants of a Filling-Enforced Quantum Band Insulator: Glide Invariant for 4-band SG 106 feQBIs

-We now prove that in our symmetry setting (Wyckoff position b, $p$-character orbitals, spinless electrons), the $Y$ glide and $S$ screw symmetries constrain all $4$-band SG 106 feQBIs with half-filling to have a nontrivial $X$ glide invariant.
+We now prove that in the necessary symmetry setting (Wyckoff position b, $p$-character orbitals, spinless electrons -- see Sec.\ \ref{sec:symsetting}) for 4-band, half-filled insulators in SG 106, the $Y$ glide and $S$ screw symmetries mandate that the glide invariant be nontrivial.
 In our derivation, we find it convenient to work in the $X$ glide eigenbasis, given by the columns of the below matrix: \be B_X(\vb{k}) = \frac{1}{\sqrt{2}} . \ee The first two columns of $B_X$ span the positive ($+e^{ik_y/2}$ eigenvalue) sector while the last two columns span the negative ($-e^{ik_y/2}$ eigenvalue) sector.
-Note that $B_X$ is periodic under $k_y \to k_y + 4\pi$, and under $k_y \to k_y + 2\pi$, the first two columns swap with the last two columns.
+Note that $B_X$ is periodic under $k_y \to k_y + 4\pi$, and the first two columsn swap with the last two columns under $k_y \to k_y + 2\pi$.

 This choice of basis block-diagonalizes the SG 106 Hamiltonian on the glide-invariant planes.
-Moreover, because the $k_y \to k_y + 2\pi$ symmetry swaps the columns of $B_X$, we can write the Hamiltonian as \be H^{p}(k_y, k_z) = , \ee where $p$ is an index labeling the glide-invariant plane ($I$/$II$), $\sigma^\mu$ is the Pauli matrix basis, and $h_\mu^p(k_y, k_z)$ is a $4$-tuplet of functions periodic under $k_y \to k_y + 4\pi$, $k_z \to k_z + 2\pi$.
+Moreover, because the $k_y \to k_y + 2\pi$ symmetry swaps the columns of $B_X$, the Hamiltonian in the $X$ glide eigenbasis is \be H^{p}(k_y, k_z) = , \ee where $p$ is an index labeling the glide-invariant plane ($I$/$II$), $\sigma^\mu$ is the Pauli matrix basis, and $h_\mu^p(k_y, k_z)$ is a $4$-tuplet of functions periodic under $k_y \to k_y + 4\pi$, $k_z \to k_z + 2\pi$.
 We compute $H^p$ from the SG 106 Hamiltonian $H_{106}$ as follows: